hyperslop/hyperos/README.md

 - setup davinci resolve
 - setup saving secrets that can be unencrypted at runtime
     - setup an ssh key that is declared for git automatically
-- setup user specific home manager stuff, import only certain home manager stuff on to certain machines
-    - have a user1.nix, user2.nix file, it will have all user specific configurations for that user.
-    - each bit of configuration will correspond to a module in home or system
-    - that configuration will be activated or deactivated based on if the machine has that corresponding module enabled
 - setup a declared directory structure in ~/extra for organizing all types of files and to sync with the cloud
     - setup a cloud server with the ability to upload and download files, it will have the same directory structure
     - something like 'cloud-sync (directory)' to upload new files and changed files
     - something like 'cloud-down (directory)' to download files from the cloud to the computer
     - something like 'cloud-trash (directory)' to delete missing files on the cloud but not on the computer
-- modules used for a specific system customizable

 ## Try HyperOS: It's so good!